 As you start out as a pharmacist, our learning programmes can equip you with the skills needed to offer new services in the community, or to extend your clinical knowledge within secondary care settings.
 We facilitate workshops and events throughout the country to encourage you to learn as part of a team and to network with colleagues.
 We also have a series of guides to support you in your personal development.

-We have a variety of resources that will help you develop a range of knowledge, skills and behaviours to meet the outcomes found within the five domains of the Royal Pharmaceutical Society's (RPS) Interim Foundation Pharmacists’ Curriculum.
-This curriculum is underpinned by the RPS Foundation Framework 2019 which has been developed in response to the COVID-19 pandemic and aims to develop provisionally registered pharmacists (PRPs) to meet the needs of the NHS as well as improve patient care.
-The Interim Foundation Curriculum has been developed for PRPs and will mirror the National Foundation Curriculum which will be launched in the spring of 2021.
+We have a variety of resources that will help you develop a range of knowledge, skills and behaviours to meet the outcomes found within the five domains of the Royal Pharmaceutical Society's Post-registration foundation curriculum.
+This curriculum is underpinned by the RPS Foundation Framework 2019 and has been designed to support early career pharmacists further develop their capabilities to deliver safe and effective person-centred care.
+The outcomes place the patient, medicines optimisation and service delivery at the heart of the pharmacist’s role.

-If you are a PRP working in community pharmacy, primary care, or Health in Justice, you are also eligible for foundation training with CPPE.
+If you are a newly qualified pharmacist working as a locum or in an independent or small multiple community pharmacy, and you completed your pre-registration training in 2020/21, you should enrol for the CPPE Newly Qualified pharmacist programme.
 More information and details of how to register can be found here.

 If you are a PCN pharmacist who has been recruited as part of the primary care network Additional Roles Reimbursement Scheme then you should apply for the Primary Care Pharmacy Education programme.
 More information and details of how to register can be found here.

-PRPs employed in hospital pharmacy can find programmes that will support their learning and development here.
+Early career pharmacists employed in hospital pharmacy can access the Orientation to hospital pharmacy e-course to support their learning and development.
+More information about other programmes that will support their learning and development can be found here.

-To support your development we have listed the five domains of the Interim Foundation Pharmacist Curriculum below and provided examples of some of the learning resources we have developed which will to support you to meet the outcomes of the curriculum.
+To support your development we have listed the five domains of the RPS Post-registration foundation curriculum below and provided examples of some of the learning resources we have developed which will support you to meet the outcomes of the curriculum.